Guanfacine (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart problems, blood vessel disease, low blood pressure, or had a recent heart attack or stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel problems, or had a recent heart attack or stroke.

-- This medicine may cause low blood pressure.
-This can make you dizzy, drowsy, or lightheaded, especially if you are dehydrated.
+- This medicine can make you dizzy, drowsy, or lightheaded, especially if you are dehydrated.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you feel lightheaded or dizzy.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.